nuxeo/doc.nuxeo.com-content/src/userdoc/searching-the-nuxeo-platform/quick-search.md

     ![]({{file name='search-suggestion-SEC.png'}} ?w=250,border=true,thumbnail=true)

     As you type, the list of suggested document is narrowed to match the typed characters.
-You end up with documents like&nbsp;"second workspace",&nbsp;"second news", "7 seconds news clip", "secondary newsletter".
+You end up with documents like "second workspace", "second news", "7 seconds news clip", "secondary newsletter".

     ![]({{file name='search-suggestion-SECOND.png'}} ?w=250,border=true,thumbnail=true)